-The Foundation's safeguarding team consists of two Designated Safeguarding Leads (DSL), one for each school, and two Deputy DSLs.
-The Pocklington School DSL co-ordinates efforts across the Foundation.
-The Deputy DSLs may be tasked to either one of the two schools.
-The Board of Governors and the Headmaster are fully engaged with, and support, all the efforts and responsibilities of the Safeguarding Team in protecting our children from harm.
+The Foundation's safeguarding team consists of two Designated Safeguarding Leads (DSL), one for each school (Pocklington School and Pocklington Prep), and two Deputy DSLs.
+The Pocklington School DSL is also the Head of Student Wellbeing and Safeguarding and co-ordinates efforts across the Foundation for the whole team.
+The Deputy DSLs will usually work within Pocklington School or Prep School, but on occasion may be tasked to assist in the other school.
+The Board of Governors and the Head of School are fully engaged with, and support, all the efforts and responsibilities of the Safeguarding Team in protecting our children from harm.